sifex/sla-timer/docs/guide/getting_started.md

 :::

-Let's set up an SLA timer similar to the schedule shown below.<br />For this example, we're working in the week of 25th - 29th July 2022, but the library works over many weeks
+Let's set up an SLA timer similar to the schedule shown below.

+For this example, we're working in the week of 25th - 29th July 2022, but the library works over [as long as you want*](#disclaimers).

 <script setup>
 import { withBase } from 'vitepress';